katzenpost/katzenpost/handbook/index.rst

 The Parameters section holds the network parameters, for example::

   [Parameters]
+    SendRatePerMinute = 30
     MixLambda = 0.00025
     MixMaxDelay = 90000
     SendLambda = 15.0
     SendShift = 3
     SendMaxInterval = 3000

+* ``SendRatePerMinute`` is the rate limiter maximum allowed rate of packets per client.

 * ``MixLambda`` is the inverse of the mean of the exponential distribution that the Sphinx packet per-hop mixing delay will be